Posted on

 Defendants and their insurers will look hard for any evidence that you played a role in causing the crash.
 They will argue that it means you deserve a lower settlement offer.4

-Until evidence is uncovered that shows who was really responsible, it can be difficult to settle the case.
-This can prolong the settlement timeline.
+Until evidence is uncovered that shows who was really responsible, it can be difficult to settle the case and may prolong the settlement timeline.

-Serious injuries often mean that you have not reached MMI before the statute of limitations has approached.
+Serious injuries often mean that you have not reached MMI (maximum medical improvement) before the statute of limitations has approached in California.
 This can push back the best moment to file the lawsuit and adds time to the settlement timeframe.

 Additionally, in filing your lawsuit, you will have to demand compensation for future medical expenses that are, as yet, still uncertain.
-Defendants fixate on that uncertainty and insist that the likely expenses to be incurred are being exaggerated.
+Defendants fixate on that uncertainty.
 This factual dispute can create a substantial gap between

 - your reasonable expectations of compensation and